Prunus brasiliensis

-Prunus brasiliensis is a species of tree in the family Rosaceae.
-It is native to Brazil and north-eastern Argentina.
+Prunus brasiliensis is a South American species of tree in the rose family.

 Description

-Prunus brasiliensis is a tree up to 20 m tall and 50 cm dbh, with a straight or slightly irregular trunk.
-The small white flowers are arranged in axillary racemes 2-10 cm long; petals up to 15 mm long.
+Prunus brasiliensis forms a tree up to 20 m tall and 50 cm diameter at breast height, with a straight or slightly irregular trunk.

+Small white flowers are arranged in axillary racemes 2-10 cm long.
+The petals are up to 15 mm long.

 Distribution and habitat

-The species occurs in Brazil and northwestern Argentina, in forests up to 500 m in elevation.
+The species is native to Brazil and northern Argentina in forests up to 500 m in elevation.